 As members of the ASSC (Association of Scotland’s Self Caterers) https://www.assc.co.uk/ we have access to up to date information and have adopted their cleaning protocols.

-As part of our plans to make your stay at Blue Reef as safe as possible for you, our housekeepers and the wider community, we will be introducing the Scottish Government cleaning guidelines and adopting the following procedures:
+As part of our plans to make your stay at Blue Reef as safe as possible for you, our housekeepers and the wider community, we will be introducing the Scottish Government cleaning guidelines .

 - We have always encouraged our guests to shop local and this is even more important now, the local community co-operative (see fb page for up to date info) has a wide selection of groceries and we encourage you to pre-order through ourselves, we will collect and have in your cottage for your arrival.
-If you require additional shopping during your stay we are more than happy to do that for you if you would prefer not to visit the shops.
 Again if you wish to source local produce such as lobster, scallops or langoustines we will order and collect for you.
-We expect that a number of the local restaurants and takeaways will open as visitor numbers increase and we will update you prior to your arrival, pre-booking will be required for sit down meals.
+Local restaurants- pre-booking will be required for sit down meals.

 - We anticipate that entry to the cottage will be 4.30pm, for returning guests you may have been used to entry by 2.30/3pm, due to the additional cleaning required we can no longer guarantee this.
 Should the cottage be ready for you prior to 4.30pm we will phone you on your mobile.

-- Rather than our normal personal meet and greet, you should make your way directly to the cottage.
+- On arrival make your way directly to the cottage.
 On your arrival please give us a call on 01859550370 and for those of you visiting for the first time we will give a quick overview of the cottage.
 We will email as much info as possible, on what to do, where to eat in advance of your visit.
 This will be available digitally on the cottage computer too.
-Please check local businesses social media pages for up to date information as some shops, restaurants, galleries will open on a reduced capacity basis.
+Please check local businesses social media pages for up to date information as some shops, restaurants, galleries will reduce their opening times October to March.
 Many businesses will require booking in advance.

 Covid-19 guidance on becoming symptomatic or confirmed positive during your stay can be found on this link and we will email you our procedures on booking.: https://www.assc.co.uk/wp-content/uploads/2020/07/FAQ-Suspected-Covid-19-on-Premises.pdf